quicwg/quic-bit-grease/draft-ietf-quic-bit-grease.md

 All packets sent after receiving and processing transport parameters might be affected, including Initial, Handshake, and Retry packets.

-A client MAY also clear the QUIC Bit in Initial, Handshake, or 0-RTT packets that are sent prior to receiving transport parameters from the server.
-However, a client MUST NOT clear the QUIC Bit unless the Initial packets it sends include a token provided by the server in a NEW_TOKEN frame ({{Section 19.7 of QUIC}}), received less than 604800 seconds (7 days) prior on a connection where the server also included the grease_quic_bit transport parameter.
+A client MAY also set the QUIC Bit to 0 in Initial, Handshake, or 0-RTT packets that are sent prior to receiving transport parameters from the server.
+However, a client MUST NOT set the QUIC Bit to 0 unless the Initial packets it sends include a token provided by the server in a NEW_TOKEN frame ({{Section 19.7 of QUIC}}), received less than 604800 seconds (7 days) prior on a connection where the server also included the grease_quic_bit transport parameter.

 {:aside}
 > This 7 day limit allows for changes in server configuration.
 If server
 > configuration changes and a client does not set the QUIC Bit, then it is
 > possible that a server will drop packets, resulting in connection failures.

-A server MUST clear the QUIC bit only after processing transport parameters from a client.
-A server MUST NOT remember that a client negotiated the extension in a previous connection and clear the QUIC Bit based on that information.
+A server MUST set the QUIC bit to 0 only after processing transport parameters from a client.
+A server MUST NOT remember that a client negotiated the extension in a previous connection and set the QUIC Bit to 0 based on that information.

-An endpoint MUST NOT clear the QUIC Bit without knowing whether the peer supports the extension.
-As Stateless Reset packets ({{Section 10.3 of QUIC}}) are only used after a loss of connection state, endpoints are unlikely to be able to clear the QUIC Bit on Stateless Reset packets.
+An endpoint MUST NOT set the QUIC Bit to 0 without knowing whether the peer supports the extension.
+As Stateless Reset packets ({{Section 10.3 of QUIC}}) are only used after a loss of connection state, endpoints are unlikely to be able to set the QUIC Bit to 0 on Stateless Reset packets.

 ## Using the QUIC Bit